ATTX-project/ATTX-project.github.io/attx_project/Jenkins-CI.md

 The following packages needs to added in order to make use of the libXML in any of the Python projects:

-* apt-get install libxml2-dev libxslt1-dev python-dev
+* `apt-get install libxml2-dev libxslt1-dev python-dev`
+* `apt-get install build-essential`
-* apt-get install build-essential
+* `apt-get install zlib1g-dev`

+In order to build Maven/Java projects, we need it to be installed:
-* apt-get install zlib1g-dev
+* `apt-get install -y maven`

-In order to build Maven project it needs to be installed:
+In order to build Node.js projects, we need it to be installed:
-* apt-get install -y maven
+* `apt-get install -y nodejs`